-Are you a mango lover?
-If you are, then Sri Lanka is the right place which can offer an abundance of heavenly delicious mangoes.
+Mango Fruit, who doesn’t love them?
+If you do, then Sri Lanka is the right place which can offer an abundance of heavenly delicious mangoes.
 They are everywhere in supermarkets, pilled up on street stalls and roadsides.

 In Sri Lanka, there are 20 different varieties of mangoes with different shape, size, colours each with its own distinct taste and flavours.
 It consumed ripe and unripened as a fruit, in liquid form juices and smoothies as well as pickles, chutneys, in curries, desserts and cakes.